Asadul-Islam-Udoy/flynest/README.md

-# Simple Task Mini School Management API
+# Simple Task Mini School Management

 This is a sample application that demonstrates an task using the Node.js, React.js and TypeScript.
 The application loads contract information a Postgresql database and displays them.
 # Getting Started